-RG said that part of the School's strategy was to see how we could better sell the School.
-She said that when parents came to the School they often asked if there was provision of an After School Club or Breakfast Club.
+Part of the School's strategy was to see how we could better sell the School.
+When parents came to the School they often asked if there was provision of an After School Club or Breakfast Club.

-She felt it would be beneficial for the School to run an affordable After-School Club.
-The external Club running at the moment was primarily for help with homework.
-An After School Club would provide a good meal, supervision and outside play.
+It would be beneficial for the School to run an affordable After-School Club.
+The external Club running at the moment is primarily for help with homework, whilst an After School Club run by the School would provide a good meal, supervision and outside play.
 This would run until 6.00 p.m.
 This would put the School in a better position for attracting new parents.

-She proposed that the external club run by Mrs. Shockness and Mrs. Kaba would not have a Contract next year but in return if they still wanted to provide Homework tuition, they would still be able to use the School premises free of charge.
-It was intended to advertise internally for staff to run the Club and Mrs. Shockness and Mrs. Kaba would be able to apply.
+It was proposed that the external club would not have a Contract next year, but in return, if the staff running the club want to provide homework tuition they would still be able to use the school premises free of charge.

-BF asked about the starting time of the Breakfast Club.
+Q. Asked about the starting time of the Breakfast Club?

-RG said that they would like to start this at 7.45 a.m. where most Schools started at 8.00 p.m.
+A.the school would like to start this at 7.45 a.m. where most Schools started at 8.00 p.m.
+Q. how many children attended the Breakfast Club.

-PV asked how many children attended the Breakfast Club.
+A. about 30 attended.

-DH advised that about 30 attended.
+Q. What about the Mini Champions using the football pitch?

-TBM asked about the Mini Champions using the football pitch.
+A. if the School ran an After School Club then Mini Champions would not be able to continue using the facility.

-RG said that if the School ran an After School Club then Mini Champions would not be able to continue using the facility.
+Q. If there was someone interested in running an After School Club, Breakfast Club and Holiday Club in the Church Hall.

-IC said that there was someone interested in running an After School Club, Breakfast Club and Holiday Club in the Church Hall.
+A. people would find the earlier start time of the Breakfast Club helpful.

-BF said she thought people would find the earlier start time of the Breakfast Club helpful.
-IC asked how much this would cost.
+Q. how much this would cost?

-RG said about £12.50 per After School Club session.
+A. about £12.50 per After School Club session.

-SJ felt that the School needed to be mindful of parents treating this as a childminding service and might not always be on time to get their children.
+It was felt that the School needed to be mindful of parents treating this as a childminding service and might not always be on time to get their children.

-RG said that this would have to be monitored.
+This would have to be monitored.